top of page

 IMG_3472.jpg

-Kimmy (Emily Kim / 김하나) (she/they) grew up in occupied Muckleshoot and Duwamish lands of western Washington with a Korean immigrant family.
+Kimmy (Emily Kim / 김하나) (they/she) grew up in occupied Muckleshoot and Duwamish lands of western Washington with a Korean immigrant family.
 She has always been fascinated with the natural world, loves learning and connecting, and seeks to grow rooted in reciprocity and gratitude.
 For them, plants are a beautiful embodiment of care, creation, and revolution; a magical manifestation of love, life, and death.

 IMG_0281.jpg